Logging In

 Logging into an NHR Grete login node

-With the .ssh/config file setup as in the Simple configuration examples, one would run just ssh Grete.
+With the .ssh/config file setup as in the Simple configuration examples, you can run just ssh Grete.
 The terminal session could look something like

 jdoe1@laptop:~> ssh Grete